Computer screen displaying command prompt with network ping commands and timeout results.

 • Patch management for operating systems and common business applications

-• Antivirus/anti-malware management and threat remediation
+• Antivirus and anti-malware management and threat remediation

 • Backup monitoring and verification (backup storage may be separate)